Slaughterbots: Threat plausibility

 In December 2017, Paul Scharre of the Center for a New American Security disputed the feasibility of the video's scenario, stating that "Every military technology has a countermeasure, and countermeasures against small drones aren't even hypothetical.
 The U.S. government is actively working on ways to shoot down, jam, fry, hack, ensnare, or otherwise defeat small drones.
 The microdrones in the video could be defeated by something as simple as chicken wire.
 The video shows heavier-payload drones blasting holes through walls so that other drones can get inside, but the solution is simply layered defenses."
 Scharre also stated that Russell's implied proposal, a legally binding treaty banning autonomous weapons, "won't solve the real problems humanity faces as autonomy advances in weapons.
 A ban won't stop terrorists from fashioning crude DIY robotic weapons ...
 In fact, it's not even clear whether a ban would prohibit the weapons shown in the video, which are actually fairly discriminate."

 In January 2018, Stuart Russell and three other authors responded to Scharre in detail.
 Their disagreement centered primarily on the question of whether "slaughterbots", as presented in the video, were "potentially scalable weapons of mass destruction (WMDs)".
 They concluded that "We, and many other experts, continue to find plausible the view that autonomous weapons can become scalable weapons of mass destruction.
 Scharre's claim that a ban will be ineffective or counterproductive is inconsistent with the historical record.
 Finally, the idea that human security will be enhanced by an unregulated arms race in autonomous weapons is, at best, wishful thinking."

 Cultural reception

 Matt McFarland of CNN opined that "Perhaps the most nightmarish, dystopian film of 2017 didn't come from Hollywood".
-McFarland also stated that the debate over banning killer robots had taken a "sensationalistic" turn: In 2015, "they relied on open letters and petitions with academic language", and used dry language like "armed quadcopters".
-Now, in 2017, "they are warning of 'slaughterbots.
+McFarland also stated that the debate over banning killer robots had taken a "sensationalistic" turn: in 2015, "they relied on open letters and petitions with academic language", using dry language like "armed quadcopters".
+In 2017, "they are warning of 'slaughterbots.

 Andrew Yang linked to Slaughterbots from a tweet during his 2020 U.S. Presidential primary candidacy.

 The sequel video, published 30 November 2021, had over two million views on YouTube by 8 December.